ritza-co/bryntum-grid-tinymce-starter/README.md

-# Using a TinyMCE rich text editor in Bryntum Grid: starter code
+# Using a TinyMCE rich text editor in Bryntum Grid: Starter code

 This starter project was generated using the [Vite with JavaScript](https://vite.dev/guide/#scaffolding-your-first-vite-project) starter template.